 In 2018, the League of European Research Universities (LERU) published their vision on the need and requirements of multiple career pathways for researchers in Delivering talent: Careers of researchers inside and outside academia.
-The document presents good practice examples from member organisations of how support for the careers of researchers could look like and concludes with the following 7 recommendations: "1) Researchers should be trained for a multitude of roles in society [...]
+The document presents good practice examples from member organisations of how support for the careers of researchers could look like and concludes with the following 7 recommendations: "1) Researchers should be trained for a multitude of roles in society [..]
 2) A shift of perspective is required: from a straight career track to multiple career pathways, [..]
-3) The mechanisms by which early-stage researchers find their way from academia into society need to be strengthened, [...]
+3) The mechanisms by which early-stage researchers find their way from academia into society need to be strengthened, [..]
 4) More cross-sector mobility at senior levels should be achieved, [..]
 5) More effort is needed to accelerate progress of women in senior and leadership

-&lt;sup>33 LERU.
+&lt;sup>32 The Guild.
+The EU's emerging Pact for Research and Innovation should meet the expectations of the research sector (2021) LERU.
 Delivering talent: Careers of researchers inside and outside academia (2018)